 I’m a terrible artist, so my nine-year-old usually draws pictures of a keyword or two per verse.
 This helps her learn it fast and also makes it easier for them all to remember what comes next.
 Also, the girls read the chapter every day to help get it in their minds.
 All three kids and I practice them together each day with the pictures or motions.
 (I love it because I learn them too!)
 For my son, I record the verses.
 He can listen to the tape to learn them, and to review old ones.

 These things help make it more fun and interesting.

 However, if your kids still don’t really want to, don’t quit!
 Make them learn it!
 Yes, it may seem like a hassle, but is it worth it?
 Definitely!
 The Word of God will cleanse their way and keep them from sin.

 Helping your kids memorize Scripture when the enemy fights back

 4. Expect opposition.

 Be aware that once you determine to be faithful in this area, you can expect opposition.
-The devil knows the power of God’s Word and you can expect to be in a spiritual warfare.
+The devil knows the power of God’s Word and you can expect to be in spiritual warfare.
 There will be days when you just don’t feel like working on the memorizing because you’re tired, or you may be so busy that you feel you can’t fit it in that day.
 Don’t give in – recognize where that’s coming from and fight it.

+Why not set some goals today for helping your kids God’s memorize Word?
 Thy word have I hid in my heart, that I might not sin against Thee.
 Psalm 119:11